Living Imaginaries

 Collaborating with the Embassy of the North Sea and Dark Matter Labs to reimagine biodiversity governance with rivers and seas by centering more-than-human perspectives through legal, ecological, economic, and cultural lenses

-Food systems
+EU Food systems and biodiversity

 Let’s re-imagine together.